Tom Smallwood: Continuing in the PBA

 Smallwood won his second PBA title on November 3, 2013, at the World Series of Bowling PBA Scorpion Championship.
-To get to the final match on this day, he survived the longest sudden-death roll-off in PBA history after tying Josh Blanchard 232–232 in the semifinal.
+To get to the final match on this day, he survived the longest sudden-death roll-off in PBA history (at the time) after tying Josh Blanchard 232–232 in the semifinal.
 Smallwood threw five strikes in the roll-off, while Blanchard threw four strikes before leaving a 10 pin on his fifth shot.
-Smallwood then defeated Marshall Kent in the final match.
+Smallwood then defeated top seed Marshall Kent in the final match.

 Smallwood made a bid to win his second PBA World Championship in December, 2016, charging from the #4 seed to the finals, but he fell to #1 seed E. J. Tackett in the title match.
 Smallwood was voted by his peers to receive the PBA Steve Nagy Sportsmanship Award for the 2016 season.

 On February 25, 2018, Smallwood won his third PBA title and second major at the Barbasol PBA Players Championship.
 Smallwood climbed from the #5 seed in the TV finals, eventually defeating top seed Jason Belmonte in the final match.
 On November 20, 2018, the PBA announced that Smallwood had won his second career PBA Steve Nagy Sportsmanship Award.

 Based on 2020 season points, Smallwood qualified as the #14 seed for the season-ending PBA Tour Playoffs.
 He made it all the way to the final four (semifinal) round before being defeated by eventual champion Bill O'Neill.
 Smallwood was the only player in the final four that did not earn a bye into the second round.